90t/book-club/README.md

 ## BluePrints
 - blueprints are a brillant feature to the flask framework, a good example of this is this project , I fully indented to build my
 - project with a
-- blueprint structure , for large apllications, even tho this is only a meduim to a small appllication, blueprints had a massive effect
+- blueprint structure , for large applications, even tho this is only a meduim to a small application, blueprints had a massive effect
 - on the organisation
 - of my project
-- In Order to acheieve this I created a main / auth/ errors BluePrints inside of my app folder
+- In Order to achieve this I created a main / auth/ errors BluePrints inside of my app folder
-- I then registered my BluePrints in my __init package files
+- I then registered my BluePrints in my __init package file
 - This is similer to Django each BluePrint is like there own app

 ## Enviroment Variables